(for the FAQ on the Bachelor course please switch to German language)

 You can work as a free artist, a teacher, a gallerist, an employee, or something else.

 Only in English.

 In an interview, the aptitude test committee will check whether your English proficiency is sufficient.
 You will not need to provide any further language certificates.

-If you want to live in Germany for 2 years, it is helpful to learn a few words of German.
+If you want to live in Germany for 2 years, it is very helpful to learn some German.